vi-gup/XamarinStarterApp/README.md

 Xamarin is a great platform for building cross-platform mobile apps, but still many developers hesitate to work on Xamarin, especially because there are different ways to develop mobile apps with Xamarin which somewhat confuses them.
 I want to help those developers by providing them a simple boilerplate code to get started.

 ## Project Requirements
-To successfully build and run this project following tools and technologies are required:
+To successfully build and run this project, following tools and technologies are required:

 * Visual Studio 2015 with Update 3
 * Xamarin version 4.2